 - Next steps to take when you’re considering hiring a financial coach

 How much do financial coaches charge?

-On average, I see financial coaches charge between $150 and $300 per session.
+On average, financial coaches charge between $150 and $300 per 1-hour session.
 However, there is a big range because all money coaches set their own fees for their services.
 Costs can vary depending on their level of experience and expertise, geographical location, and the way they package their services.

 Some coaches offer a package of financial coaching sessions that’s slightly discounted from their usual coaching rate.
-A package works well for most people.
-It typically takes five to six sessions to get to become confident about working your plan on your own, so it makes sense to take advantage of the discount.
+A package works well for many people.
+While you can definitely get clarity and make progress in your very first session, most people need five to six financial coaching sessions to become confident about working your plan on your own.

 In addition, you can find financial coaching packages and services that address a specific issue or period of time.
-For example, I typically recommend my clients start with a Financial Coaching Roadmap session.
-This allows them to make progress and reduce financial stress quickly.
+For example, I typically recommend my clients start with a 30-minute strategy session.
+It’s an affordable way to make progress and reduce financial stress quickly.

 Alternately, you can access group financial coaching which is less expensive than one-on-one coaching.
 I have had many families achieve big financial success through my group financial coaching program.

 However, if you decide to go the group coaching route, you won’t get as much hand-holding from your coach.
 You also need to get comfortable communicating about your personal finances with a group (which is a great skill to develop).

 How much do Dave Ramsey financial coaches charge?